 And the big issue is people feel, why did I survive, right?
 How come I didn't get laid off?
 And so, the big thing that matters to the surviving employees is an explanation as to why you are still there.
 Because if people think it was luck, then going forward, they're spending their time prepared to get whacked, right?
 So, they're spending their time looking for another job and sometimes they're paralyzed by fear.
 Oh my gosh, it's going to be me next.

 So, the key thing seems to be to be able to tell them a story and explain why you survived and how you fit into a plan going forward, right?
 So, and if you can't do that, the layoffs end up paralyzing the organization going forward.
 And you've probably seen these companies get paralyzed by this, yeah?”

-, the company found that it takes employees three months or more to return to productivity after a reduction in force.
+In a recent study by RiseSmart, the company found that it takes employees three months or more to return to productivity after a reduction in force.
 Investing in things like resiliency training and other programs designed to help employees deal with survivor guilt and anxiety over job security helps workers get back on track and improves productivity and ultimately the bottom line.

 The key to conducting a successful layoff is really about remembering that although these are business decisions, you are impacting people’s lives.
 When people are involved, no decision is easy.
 However, if you know that you are providing those individuals with the support they need—whether that’s finding a new job outside the company, redeploying to a business unit that has open positions, or getting the assurances and resiliency training to remain confident and productive, then the task isn’t as hard and the business consequences tend to be more positive.